Gamified-Gratitude-Journaling/.github/profile/README.md

 ## For Contributors
 Firstly, thanks for your interest in contributing!
-This project is separated into a frontend and backend repository, each of which is hosted on a different heroku application
+This project is separated into a frontend and backend repository, each of which is hosted on a different heroku application.
+Feel free to join our discord server: https://discord.gg/UqB4xchW

 # Frontend Contributors
 Please visit the [frontend repository](https://github.com/Gamified-Gratitude-Journaling/gratitudeJournalingFrontend) for more information.